 **It is important to note that one can overdose while receiving naltrexone treatment if enough opioids are used to overcome the opioid receptor blockade provided by naltrexone, especially once naltrexone levels begin to decrease over time from administration.
 Please consult with a physician experienced in administering naltrexone about the risks associated with naltrexone treatment for opioid use disorder.

 A small electronic device about the size of a half-dollar, which is worn behind the ear, delivers tiny electrical signals into the cranial nerves which modulate the transmission of pain signals sent from the spine and brain.
 It is usually worn during the initial few days of someone’s attempt to detox when the patient’s withdrawal pain and symptoms are most severe.
-The device utilizes Dr. Arturo Taca, M.D. ‘s Insynergy Bridge Protocol to “bridge the patient over the painful period which is typically associated with opioid detoxification to naltrexone specific medication-assisted treatment.
-It is best explained by watching these videos:
+Several devices exist, but one device in particular seems to be more widely used and utilizes Dr. Arturo Taca, M.D. ‘s Insynergy Bridge Protocol to “bridge” the patient over the painful period which is typically associated with opioid detoxification to naltrexone specific medication-assisted treatment.
+This specific device is best explained by watching these videos:

 2. Naltrexone (Sustained Release):

 The non-addictive, FDA approved medication naltrexone has been shown to significantly reduce cravings for both alcohol and opioids in oral and injectable form.
 The B2-NTX protocol includes the use of naltrexone in two forms: injectable and implantable.
-Vivitrol is the injectable form of naltrexone currently available and there are several types of naltrexone implants available in the U.S. See FAQs for more information on naltrexone implants.
+There are several types of naltrexone implants available in the U.S. See FAQs for more information on naltrexone implants.
 Each form of naltrexone has its advantages and disadvantages and the decision should be made between patient and treating physician.

 The BioCorRx® Recovery Program currently includes a long lasting naltrexone implant.
 During a simple 30-minute outpatient procedure, naltrexone pellets, which are prepared by compounding pharmacies upon individual patient prescription, are inserted just beneath the patient’s skin, typically in the lower abdominal area.
 The naltrexone pellets then dissolve over time, releasing naltrexone into the bloodstream, which can curb cravings for alcohol and effects of opioids in many patients for several months, depending on individual metabolism rates.
 See animation video of the naltrexone implant procedure here.